ramhee98/MoodleUpdater/README.md

   - Optionally enable Moodle Maintenance Mode during Moodle CLI upgrade.
   - Optionally restart the database service before a database dump.

+- **User and Group Ownership**:
+  - Optionally set the user and group ownership for Moodle files and directories after cloning or updating Moodle.
+  - Configure the ownership settings through the `chown_user` and `chown_group` options in `config.ini` to ensure proper file permissions (e.g., `www-data`).

 - **User-Friendly**:
   - Guided prompts for paths, database credentials, and other configurations.
   - Default values and skip options for most steps.